-How ER Visits Affect the Cost of Your Insurance
+ER Visits and Your Insurance

-Affordable Care Act Changes for Emergency Services Treatments
+Affordable Care Act Changes

-Under the Affordable Care Act Patient’s Bill of Rights, as of 9/23/2010, insurance companies are not allowed to charge higher co-pays for out-of-network hospitals and patients are not required to get pre-approval for emergency care.
-Plans grandfathered in before this date are exempt from this requirement.
+Under the Affordable Care Act (ACA) Patient’s Bill of Rights, insurers haven't been allowed to charge higher co-pays for out-of-network hospitals since Sept.
+23, 2010.
+Patients aren't required to get preapproval for ER care.
+But plans that are grandfathered in before this date are exempt from this rule.

 What Does the Future Hold?

 It doesn’t hurt for low-income patients to ask to be billed based on a Medicare or Medicaid rate for services.
-Some hospitals offer to discount emergency services by as much as 50 percent for self-pay or uninsured patients.
+Some hospitals offer to discount ER services by as much as 50% for self-pay or uninsured patients.